nodew/fullstack-langgraph-quickstart/README.md

 **🚀 Enhanced fork of [gemini-general-llm-providers](https://github.com/original-repo/gemini-general-llm-providers) with expanded LLM provider support**

 This project demonstrates a fullstack application using a React frontend and a LangGraph-powered backend agent.
-Originally designed for Google's Gemini models, this fork has been enhanced to support **multiple LLM providers** including OpenAI, Anthropic Claude, and Azure OpenAI.
+Originally designed for Google's Gemini models, this fork has been enhanced to support **multiple LLM providers** including OpenAI, Anthropic Claude, Ollama, and Azure OpenAI.
 The agent performs comprehensive research on user queries by dynamically generating search terms, querying the web, reflecting on results to identify knowledge gaps, and iteratively refining searches until it can provide well-supported answers with citations.

 **Key Enhancement:** While the original project was limited to Gemini models, this fork enables you to use any combination of supported LLM providers for different stages of the research process, providing flexibility in cost optimization and performance tuning.